pmcilreavy/pmcilreavy.github.io/_posts/2018-04-24-basement-dwellers.md

 &nbsp;

 Just thinking about some of my own experiences: I helped create a system to manage patients through a cancer screening process; I've written code that is used every day by officers of the Queensland Police Service.
 If you're lucky enough get stopped by one of them with an iPad then you'll be interacting with a system I had a hand in writing; I've also debugged and tested code in a neonatal intensive care unit, which is a challenging environment to say the least.
-The sight of the very ill new borns is upsetting.
+The sight of the very ill new-borns is upsetting.
 They are often connected to several machines and may have tubes in their nose or down their throat.
 They will often be crying and the parents, when they visit, will often be crying.
 It was though a very rewarding experience and one that I'm glad to have had.
 There are not many other professions that allow you to interact with people on such a personal level.
 We get to do it every day, either in person or via the software we create.

 &nbsp;
 > ### There are not many other professions that allow you to interact with people on such a personal level.
 We get to do it every day, either in person or via the software we create.